wandyezj/wandyezj.github.io/projects/codeday-labs.md

 I will be using Email and Teams to communicate with everyone.
 I have sent you all a teams invite to your email.

 I have set up a bare bones skeleton for the project on GitHub [wandyezj/rss-reader](https://github.com/wandyezj/rss-reader/blob/main/docs/about.md).
-I have sent and invite to your GitHub aliases.
+I have sent an invite to your GitHub aliases.
 Please follow the setup instructions to get things set up and running on your machine.
 Send me a message on Teams if you encounter any issues!

 We need to set a time for our first meeting.
 I propose the coming Tuesday at 8:30 AM PST, with a backup of next Saturday at 10:00 PST.
 Please let me know which of these times work for you.